droglenc/NCMTH207/modules/resources/MSTeams_Intro.md

 &nbsp;

 ## Using Teams
-The MTH207 Team has four channels as seen in the screenshot above:
+The MTH207 Team currently has four main channels as seen in the screenshot above:

 * **General**: For asking general questions (due dates, how to install R, etc.).
 * **Class Preparation Reading Questions**: For asking questions about the module preparation readings.